oxremy/EyeLube/README.md

 ## Features

-- Fade your screen to black.
+- Tracks your eye blinks and fades screen black if you need to blink more.
-- Preferences to customize the fade.
+- Preferences to customize the blinks per minute (recommended 12-14), the duration of the fade, and the color of the fade.
 - Keyboard shortcut to trigger the fade.

+## Installation

+1. TO DO: NOTES